Police officers interact with a person near a patrol car, illuminated by blue and red lights in a nighttime urban setting

 When Your Future Is On The Line, Turn To Us

-Case Results
+Case Results That Make a Difference

-Commonwealth. v.
+Commonwealth v.
 V.C., Clinton County, Pennsylvania — June 2019

 Results: Motion to Suppress Evidence GRANTED.